 On the other hand, there is a condition called water intoxication, also known as water poisoning or dilutional hyponatremia.
 Essentially, if one drinks too much water, it causes a sudden imbalance between water and sodium (along with other ions).
 This leads to unconsciousness and even death.

 But again, there’s a point in between the amount of water in a few glasses and the amount of water to cause water poisoning – that is the toxic dose.
 Oh, wait, water is in vaccines!!!

 Moreover, toxicity is more complicated than what I described for water.
 Some people have genetic or other adaptations to various compounds in the environment.
 Some toxic compounds can accumulate in certain tissues.
-Moreover, many compounds don’t stick around for a long period of time, being quickly cleared out of the blood through the kidneys and other waste removal systems of the body.
+Moreover, many compounds don’t stick around for a long period, being quickly cleared out of the blood through the kidneys and other waste removal systems of the body.

-If you claim that there are toxic vaccine chemicals harming your kids, are you considering all the physiological factors that make that chemical toxic or not?
+If you claim that toxic vaccine chemicals are harming your kids, are you considering all the physiological factors that make that chemical toxic or not?

 Back to the dose makes the poison.
 One of the most important aspects of toxicity is that the size of the organism consuming the substance is critical.
 That’s why the toxic dose is almost always expressed as mg/kg weight (it also can be expressed in a volume amount for a liquid or gas per kg weight).
 So a fixed amount of a compound may be toxic to a 10 kg child, and safe for a 100 kg adult man because that adult can theoretically tolerate 10X more of the compound.

 Finally, and most importantly, toxicity does not necessarily mean death.
 A toxic dose may cause minor effects like bleeding or headache, or it could cause something more serious like depression or cancer – of course, some doses might cause death (like water poisoning can).